Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Perspectives: the projective dynamics and the statistical properties

 \subsection{Period-Adding Cascades and Border-Collision Structure}

 Collapse patterns are much richer than expected.
 There are infinitely many stable patterns indexed by \(n\), each appearing in narrow parameter windows, with highly irregular behavior between them.
 Unlike the three-particle case, the four-particle system shows strong dependence on both the restitution coefficient and the initial configuration.
-Statistical observables do not converge to deterministic limits in the irregular regimes.
-Therefore, the statistical properties depend discontinuously on the restitution coefficient as well:\\ crossing a root of \(Q_n(r)\) causes sudden changes in the attractor and its statistical behavior showing the appearance of infinitely many stability windows, separated by parameter intervals where the dynamics appears irregular.
+Statistical observables do not converge to deterministic limits in the irregular regimes.\\ Therefore, the statistical properties depend discontinuously on the restitution coefficient as well: crossing a root of \(Q_n(r)\) (see \eqref{EQUATPolynLowerBound}) causes sudden changes in the attractor and its statistical behavior, showing the appearance of infinitely many stability windows, separated by parameter intervals where the dynamics appears irregular.
 The sequence of stability windows observed in our numerical simulations, each associated to a periodic collision pattern of the form \((\mathfrak{ab})^n(\mathfrak{cb})^n\), is strongly reminiscent of the period–adding structure that arises in piecewise-linear dynamical systems.
 In classical border-collision models one encounters a sequence of parameter intervals in which the attracting orbit has symbolic itinerary \(L^nR^n\), with \(n=1,2,3,\dots\), separated by parameter regions where the dynamics becomes irregular or chaotic (see \cite[Sections 4.4–4.7]{Bro}).
 The correspondence in our setting is direct, with \(L\) playing the role of the collision pair \(\mathfrak{ab}\) and \(R\) that of \(\mathfrak{cb}\), so that the stable periodic patterns \((\mathfrak{ab})^n(\mathfrak{cb})^n\) constitute a period–adding cascade.
-The appearance of infinitely many such windows, separated by intervals where no periodic stabilization is observed, suggests a bifurcation structure similar to the mode-locking and devil’s staircase phenomena familiar in piecewise-smooth systems (\cite{Bro}), which suggest further investigations in this direction.
+The appearance of infinitely many such windows, separated by intervals where no periodic stabilization is observed, suggests a bifurcation structure reminiscent of mode-locking and devil’s staircase phenomena well known in piecewise-smooth systems (\cite{Bro}), thereby motivating further investigation in this direction.

 \begin{appendices}